Red-Jazz-AI/Accuracy-Neural-Network/README.md

 #  Accuracy Neural Network AI
 Simple Project that sends back the accuracy of the ai after training it.
+This project holds 2 main files
+* __CNN__
+* __SNN__

+## Convolutional

+__CNN__ A convolutional neural network (CNN or ConvNet) is a network architecture for deep learning that learns directly from data.
+CNNs are particularly useful for finding patterns in images to recognize objects, classes, and categories

+## Simple
+__SNN__ Neural networks can help computers make intelligent decisions with limited human assistance.
+This is because they can learn and model the relationships between input and output data that are nonlinear and complex.

 # PyTorch
 PyTorch is a fully featured framework for building deep learning models,